 “I am patient zero.
 I will be 45 in January.
 I have aging as a disease” she said on Reddit.

-MIT Technology Review, which first reported the announcement, has attempted to verify the accuracy of Parrish’s claims but so far has only received confirmation from her company.
-The article claims the procedure was filmed however so it’s likely a documentary style video of Parrish receiving the treatment will be released in due course.
+MIT Technology Review reported the announcement and has attempted to verify the accuracy of Parrish’s claims.
+So far the confirmation has only come from her company.
+The article claims the procedure was filmed so a documentary style video may be released in future.